 Medical conditions that cause secondary hypogonadism include:

-These diseases affect the hypothalamus, the pituitary, and the testes, causing low T levels.
+HIV/AIDS hits the hypothalamus, pituitary, and testes, dropping T levels.

-Extreme emotional or physical stress from an illness or surgery can cause a temporary shut down of the reproductive system.
+Severe stress from illness or surgery can temporarily shut down the reproductive system.

 Symptoms of Testosterone Deficiency Syndrome

-If the body doesn’t produce enough testosterone during fetal development, it may result in the impaired growth of external sex organs:
+If the body doesn’t produce enough testosterone during fetal development, it may result in the impaired growth of external sexual organs: